What is Network Security and Why is it Important?

 Information security analysts are in high demand.
 According to the Bureau of Labor Statistics employment opportunities for information security analysts are projected to grow 18 percent between 2014 and 2024, much faster than the average for all occupations.

-Herzing University offers a Bachelor’s of Information Technology with a concentration in Security Technology.
+Herzing University offers a Bachelor’s of Information Technology as well as a Cybersecurity Degree program.
 This degree can help individuals interested in a career in network security get a foundation in key skills that are used in protecting individuals and organizations from damaging cyber-attacks.

 As a security technology student, you’ll learn about: